Forget the message, respect the attitude

 Gianugo Rabellino has been playing with unit testing in Swing – an area that I’ve spent a lot of time complaining about in the past.
 In his particular case he’s trying to send key events to Swing components programmatically so that his JUnit tests can run automatically.
 As Gianugo discovered you can’t just create a KeyEvent and send it to Component.dispatchEvent() because it gets rerouted to the focus manager.

 Gianugo’s solution was to display the component on screen in a JFrame and make sure it has focus.
+However, we can go one better – we can simulate the component having focus.

 Book List